Welcome to Carolyn Doughty Dolls

 Please buy only authentic silicone and vinyl kits.
 There are a lot of illegal copies finding their way into the market.
 Do not buy cheap knock-offs, they are illegal copies of artists' work and in buying these cheap kits, you are harming the doll artists and harming the art of doll making in general.
 I am proud to support authentic reborn and silicone artists.

-I live in Preston, Lancashire (in the North West of England), with my partner Joe, my five cats (Coco, Merlin, Phoebe and Joey and Cookie) and Labrador dog (Pepper).
+My name is Carolyn Doughty and I live in Preston, Lancashire (in the North West of England), with my partner Joe, my five cats (Coco, Merlin, Phoebe and Joey and Cookie) and Labrador dog (Pepper).

 I have always been passionate about art and crafts ... and have tried just about every craft pastime.
 But my major love was always portraiture, especially children and babies.